-A dishwasher should last between 6 and 12 years, provided you maintain it properly.
+A dishwasher should last between 6 to 12 years, provided you maintain it properly.
 Most dishwashers last at least 8 to 10 years on average.

 A standard residential dishwasher is 24 inches wide.

-There are a few times of year when you can find a really good deal on a dishwasher, such as holiday sales (Memorial Day, Black Friday, etc.).
-You can also get a good deal when manufacturers come out with new models, or at the end of the month.
-If you’re buying online, research indicates you can sometimes get better deals on Thursdays, and in the afternoon (around 3 p.m.).
+There are a few times of the year when you can find a really good deal on a dishwasher, such as holiday sales (Memorial Day, Black Friday, etc.).
+You can also get a good deal when manufacturers come out with new models or at the end of the month.
+If you’re buying online, research indicates you can sometimes get better deals on Thursdays and in the afternoon around 3 p.m.
 You can find out more information on the best times to buy appliances here.

-Hand washing does not sanitize your dishes as well as using a dishwasher.
-The heat of the dishwasher, the dishwasher’s detergent, and the cycles (clean, rinse, and dry cycles) sanitize your dishes better than hand washing your dishes with dish soap, a sponge, and water.
+Hand-washing does not sanitize your dishes as well as using a dishwasher.
+The heat of the dishwasher, the dishwasher’s detergent, and the cycles (clean, rinse, and dry) sanitize your dishes better than hand-washing your dishes with dish soap, a sponge, and water.